Who Should Get Genetic Testing for Cancer?

 Certain types of cancers, like breast cancer, ovarian cancer, prostate cancer, pancreatic cancer, colorectal cancer, and endometrial cancer, are more likely to be hereditary.
 However, before deciding if genetic testing would be beneficial, you and/or your loved ones should put pen to paper, contact as many relatives as possible, and create a family cancer history map.
 Focus on filling in the cancer histories of as many first-degree (parents, siblings, and children) and second-degree (grandparents, aunts, uncles, nieces, and nephews) relatives as possible.

-Genetic testing may be warranted if one or more first- or second-degree relatives have been diagnosed with:
+Genetic testing, and follow-up genetic counseling, may be warranted if one or more first- or second-degree relatives have been diagnosed with: